What are gallstones?

-If you have symptoms of gallstones but no fever, chills, or yellowing of your skin or the white part of your eyes, you may still require evaluation and treatment.
+If you have symptoms of gallstones but no fever, chills, or yellowing of your skin or the white part of your eyes, you may still need to be checked and treated.
 Schedule an appointment with your doctor.

-Watchful waiting is a period of time during which you and your doctor watch your symptoms or condition to see whether you need treatment.
-Watchful waiting is often the first approach to a first attack of gallstone pain.
+Watchful waiting means taking a wait-and-see approach.
+You and your doctor watch your symptoms or condition to see if you need treatment.
+It's often the first approach to a first attack of gallstone pain.

 Exams and Tests

 Most people who have gallstones don't know it because they don't have symptoms.

 If you have symptoms, your doctor will do a physical exam.
 He or she will ask you questions about when the pain in your belly started, where it is, and if it comes and goes or is always there.
 If your doctor thinks you have gallstones, your doctor may order tests to confirm the diagnosis.
 Tests might include:

 - An abdominal ultrasound.
 This is the best way to confirm gallstones.
 A technologist moves a wand across your belly to create pictures on a screen.

 - A gallbladder scan.
 Your doctor may do this if your ultrasound didn't show gallstones.
 In this test, a special dye is injected into a vein in your arm.

 - An endoscopic retrograde cholangiopancreatogram (ERCP).
 This test checks the tubes (ducts) that drain the liver, gallbladder, and pancreas.
 A flexible, lighted scope (endoscope) and X-ray pictures are used.

 What a gallstone looks like on an abdominal ultrasound